flori/betterplace_apidocs/sections/client_details.md

       <td>number</td>
       <td>11000</td>
       <td>How many cents are still needed to complete all client projects.
-This is also calculated based on the sum of all
+This calculation is based on the sum of all
 <a href="need_details.md">needs (requested_amount_in_cents)</a>.
 </td>
     </tr>